-This error state is an R/W-state and the <identifier> has to belong to a configured action, for instance Error (mail).
-Here, mail is the identifier of the action AlarmMail (see Section 5.1.1 Send Alarm E-Mail, page 4).
+This error state is an R/W-state and the <identifier> has to belong to a configured action, for instance Error(mail).
+Here, mail is the identifier of the action AlarmMail.
 But the type of the errors cannot be interpreted.
 That means, you cannot specify the source of failure.
 The following list shows the actions which have an error state and some hints why an action could not be successfully executed:

 - RcpCommand

-The sending of an RCP command was not successful.
+Sending an RCP command has not been successful.
 Maybe you have entered a wrong IP address.

 - Connection

-The connection was not successfully established, e.g. because the IP address was incorrect.
+The connection has not been established, e.g. because the IP address is incorrect.

 - AlarmMail

-The mail could not be sent to an SMTP server, e.g. because the server was password protected.
+The mail could not be sent to an SMTP server, e.g. because the server is password protected.

+- JpegPosting

-- JpegPosting The posting to an FTP server was not successful because the server could not be reached. - VCAConfiguration Setting the VCA configuration was not successful.
+Posting to an FTP server has not been successful because the server could not be reached.

+- VCAConfiguration

+Setting the VCA configuration has not been successful.

+- BicomCommand